d3ska/d3ska.github.io/_posts/2022-24-10-inversion-of-control-and-the-dependency-injection.md

   - Application Architecture
 ---

-Inversion of Control and Dependency Injection
+#### Inversion of Control and Dependency Injection

-Let's take a look on the example where we have some service which provides list of songs by its author.
+I believe that many of you, as me also learn the fastest through an examples.
+Let's consider a simple example.
+Imagine a program that is managing songs, you can search for some, read details and some interesting facts about it.
+There would probably a class that would search for those songs in some repository or ask some external provider for example.

 ```java
 class SongLister {